-Weird dishes to many, but a true symbol of a culinary tradition that has dealt, throughout the centuries, with poverty and famine with a certain “aplomb,” at least in the kitchen.
+Weird Italian food to many, but a true symbol of a culinary tradition that has dealt, throughout the centuries, with poverty and famine with a certain “aplomb,” at least in the kitchen.

-Never the one to step back from or refuse a challenge, the Italian cook has always known that everything can be transformed in something nice to eat, if prepared in the right way and with the right ingredients: we would say, in Italy, that one needs to fare di necessità virtù, to make of necessity a virtue.
+Never the one to step back from or refuse a challenge, the Italian cook has always known that everything can be transformed into something nice to eat if prepared in the right way and with the right ingredients: we would say, in Italy, that one needs to fare di necessità virtù, to make of necessity a virtue.

-The strange dishes you will read about in the next few paragraphs were, more often than not, born off necessity: necessity to eat and necessity to do it without spending too much money, either by using what was more readily available, maybe from one’s own orchard, or cheaper to buy.
+The weird Italian food you will read about in the next few paragraphs were, more often than not, born of necessity: necessity to eat and the necessity to do it without spending too much money, either by using what was more readily available, maybe from one’s own orchard or cheaper to buy.

-These weird dishes come from ancient ricette, recipes, typical of certain areas of the country and are traditionally considered piatti poveri, litterally, poor dishes, because made with cheap cuts and ingredients.
-Throughout the decades, however, they started to be so appreciated they became a true culinary must and entered the olympus of many an Italian ricettario.
+These weird dishes come from ancient ricette, recipes, typical of certain areas of the country and are traditionally considered piatti poveri, literally, poor dishes, because made with cheap cuts and ingredients.
+Throughout the decades, however, they started to be so appreciated they became a true culinary must and entered the Olympus of many an Italian ricettario.

 Let’s start this truly peculiar trip through a lesser known culinary Italy from the strange dishes of our beautiful South.

 Campania: ‘O pere e ‘o musso